N8HR/YAFB/README.md

 # Yet Another Foxbox (YAFB)
 YAFB is an amateur radio fox transmitter designed for an ESP32-S2-Saola-1 and a NiceRF SA818.

-Still being worked on and is not in a functional state.
+Still being worked on and is not in a functional state but there is a cool logo to look at!